 Here are three ways to make money from MLM, based on my own experience with the industry.

-I’ll confess – it took a year before I decided to join a network marketing company.
+I’ll confess – it took a year before I decided to join a network marketing company many years ago.
 My friend asked about my ongoing battle with allergies and then offered products from her network marketing company as a possible solution.
 She also told me about the possible side income from selling supplements.
 At the time, I wanted to become an entrepreneur but didn’t know where to start.
 I was skeptical and it took a second meeting with her before I started to warm to the idea of network marketing.
-In hindsight, I was so naïve.
+In hindsight, I was naïve.

-They told me, if I knew little about business, I could become an entrepreneur with just a small investment.
-They said that for a few hundred dollars, I could purchase health products that I needed anyway, and that investment could also double up to start my business!
+They told me, if I don’t know much about business, I could become an entrepreneur with just a small investment.
+They said that for a few hundred dollars, I could purchase health products that I needed anyway, and that my investment could also double up as an investment to start my business!
 I would also be given all the business training I needed.

 About a year after I joined, I learned my first harsh lesson about MLM: to be successful, you need to love the industry and love the product enough that you’ll live and breathe it.
 Let me explain what I mean.